ssh-agent(1) — Linux manual page

 added using ssh-add(1) or by ssh(1) when AddKeysToAgent is set in

 ssh_config(5).
-Multiple identities may be stored in concurrently
+Multiple identities may be stored in ssh-agent

-and ssh(1) will automatically use them if present. ssh-add(1) is
+concurrently and ssh(1) will automatically use them if present.

-Connections to may be forwarded from further remote hosts using
+Connections to ssh-agent may be forwarded from further remote

-the -A option to ssh(1) (but see the caveats documented therein),
+hosts using the -A option to ssh(1) (but see the caveats

-requester, allowing the user access to their identities anywhere
+returned to the requester, allowing the user access to their

 ENVIRONMENT top

-SSH_AGENT_PID When starts, it stores the name of the agent's
+SSH_AGENT_PID When ssh-agent starts, it stores the name of the

-SSH_AUTH_SOCK When starts, it creates a Unix-domain socket and
+SSH_AUTH_SOCK When ssh-agent starts, it creates a Unix-domain

-stores its pathname in this variable.
-It is
+socket and stores its pathname in this variable.

-accessible only to the current user, but is easily
+It is accessible only to the current user, but is

-abused by root or another instance of the same
+easily abused by root or another instance of the

 FILES top